Minnesota company sells world's first regenerative organic vanilla extract. What does that mean?

 "Overall, consumers are planning to buy less and buy better," wrote Kristina Rogers, EY global consumer leader.
 "Many want to switch to products that align with their new values, priorities and lifestyles, and some will pay extra for that if necessary.
 This is especially true for younger consumers."

-Kubiak said as a result of that pent-up demand, Vanilla Bean Project has been fielding phone calls from food companies who want to use ROC vanilla in their products.
+Kubiak said as a result of that pent-up demand, Vanilla Bean Project has been fielding phone calls from food companies that want to use ROC vanilla in their products.

 "It's a canvas to create change," he said.
 "This is the coolest thing in the world for us."